Calibrated Multi-Level Quantile Forecasting: Gradient equilibrium

-\paragraph{Projected gradient descent does not achieve constrained GEQ.} Perhaps the most common way to enforce iterate constraints is via projection.
-Now that we have seen that online gradient descent with constant step sizes achieves gradient equilibrium, a natural first guess for achieving constrained gradient equilibrium is to run projected gradient descent.
-Given constraint sets $C_t$, $t=1,2,\dots$, initial point $\theta_1 \in C_1$, and learning rate $\eta > 0$, \emph{projected gradient descent} obtains iterates via the update rule
+Perhaps the most common way to enforce iterate constraints is via projection.
+Now that we have seen \GD{} achieves gradient equilibrium (under some mild conditions), a natural first guess for achieving constrained gradient equilibrium would be to run projected \GD{}.
+Given closed convex constraint sets $C_t$, $t=1,2,\dots$, an initial $\theta_1 \in C_1$, and learning rate $\eta > 0$, \emph{projected \GD{}} obtains iterates via the update rule:

-This can also be written as a two-step procedure involving a hidden iterate $\bttheta_t$, where we first play $\btheta_t = \Pi_{C_t}(\bttheta_t)$ and then perform the hidden iterate update $\bttheta_{t+1} = \btheta_t - \eta \g_t(\btheta_t)$.
-Note that projected gradient descent is equivalent to agile mirror descent with regularizer $\cR(x) = \|x\|_2^2/2$ \citep{hazan2019introduction}.
-Unfortunately, projected gradient descent does not guarantee gradient equilibrium in general, and, in fact, provably fails to achieve our goal of calibration without crossings.
-To see why, observe that we can view projected gradient descent as online gradient descent on the subgradient